-Using the CUES LAMPII probe in conjunction with either the Micro or Mini Pan & Tilt Camera, we are able to easily locate and map underground pipelines.
+Using the CUES LAMPII tractor in conjunction with the Micro Pan & Tilt Camera and Pointman GIS Mapping software, we are able to easily locate and map underground pipelines.
 Our technicians hold several NASSCO certifications to provide the most current services possible.

 Underground mapping provides our clients with the ability to map hard-to-reach pipelines with a sophisticated and versatile lateral and mainline probe.
 This has proven to be the most efficient and effective method of mapping underground pipelines and utility pipes, providing high-level, reliable and accurate information.